symbol/symbol-docs/source/guides/overview.rst

 Overview
 ########

-Guides show you how to use specific NEM functionality by practising with step by step simple use cases.
+Guides show you how to use NEM built-in features while following step by step simple use cases.

 *********************
 How to run an example
 *********************

-Every guide has code examples ready to use.
+With every guide, you have the code implementation ready to use.

 * |guides-repository|

-You will find snippets divided by programming language and topic.
+You will find the example snippets divided by programming language and topic.

-To run an example, check installation instructions for that language.

 Cli
 ====